 Why should you listen?
 The podcast provides a lot of useful information about how to build a business you can run anywhere.
 The main selling point, however, is the knowledge and personality brought by Dan and Ian.

 Who it’s for: The podcast is most useful for those wanting location independence.
 Although, anyone looking for advice on starting an online business will likely find some of the tips useful.

 Best episodes: In episode 303, Dan and Ian give their unique, first-hand perspective on why and how they sold their first business.
 More recently, episode 483 is a useful interview with Tim Soulo from Ahrefs about the most up-to-date SEO trends.

 High Income Business Writing

 Intro: The High-Income Business Writing podcast aims to discuss the tips and strategies small businesses and freelancers can use to grow their companies; specifically, how people can earn more money in less time.
 This is something I’m sure most of us would like to achieve.
-The host Ed Gandia is keen to emphasise that the strategies he suggests will only work when backed up with hard work.
+The host Ed Gandia is keen to emphasize that the strategies he suggests will only work when backed up with hard work.

 Why should you listen?
 Ed’s podcasts are full of tips about not just writing, but all parts of running a small/freelance business.
 This includes sales, client relationships, productivity, and growing your business.

 Who it’s for: Those wanting to start a copywriting business will likely get the most from the podcast.
 However, other freelancers or small business owners — especially those who write their own copy — will also learn from the material Ed puts out.

 Best episodes: In episode 157, Ed speaks to Chrissie Wywrot about how a small business can use LinkedIn for marketing.
 In episode 155, he speaks about the importance of setting (and keeping) standards in a small or freelance business.